hypo69/hypotez/docs/gemini/en/how_to/src/suppliers/locator.md.md

     "timeout": 0,
     "timeout_for_event": "presence_of_element_located",
     "event": null,
-    "locator_description": "Retrieves a list of URLs for additional images."
+    "text_to_be_present_in_element":"","locator_description": "Retrieves a list of URLs for additional images."
   },
   "id_supplier": {
     "attribute": "innerText",